vyvee/practical-astronomy/README.md

 Implementation of astronomical algorithms.

-Aims to implementation methods that achieve accuracy for `practical' use.
+Aims to implementat methods that achieve accuracy for "practical" use.
 Main source material is the amazing book [Astronomical Algorithms][Jean99] by Jean Meeus.
 However, some useful methods (such as the full version of VSOP87) are also included.

 ## Features

 - Date: Julian Date, Calendar (TT), Delta-T
+- Earth: Obliquity, Nutation
 - Sun: Position
-- Earth: Obliquity, Nutation
 - Moon: Position (ELP82-Abridged)
-- Planets: VSOP87 (Full)
+- All Planets: VSOP87 (Full)
 - Solver: Kepler's equation
 - Equation of Time